Ramschied

-The village of Ramchied is a district of the town of Bad Schwalbach in the Rheingau-Taunus-Kreis region of the state of Hessen, Germany.
+The village of Ramschied is a district of the town of Bad Schwalbach in the Rheingau-Taunus-Kreis region of the state of Hessen, Germany.
 It is also referred to as Bad Schwalbach - Ramschied.

 Location

 Ramschied is located in the heart of the Taunus Mountains, northwest of Wiesbaden.
 The aptly named Wisper River, and the forested valley which bears the same name, both begin in Ramschied.
 Ramschied is surrounded by the following towns; Bad Schwalbach to the east, Bärstadt (part of Schlangenbad) to the southeast, Fischbach to the south, Langenseifen to the southwest, Watzelhain (part of Heidenrod) to the west, Kemel and Heimbach to the north.
 Many residents of Ramschied commute to destinations as close as a brief stroll and as far away as Frankfurt.
 Some of the commuters include Americans from the Wiesbaden Army Airfield.

 History

 Many remnants of a long and memorable history can be observed in and around Ramschied.
 During the Roman era, Ramschied constituted part of the frontier of Rome with Germania, called the Limes Germanicus.
 An ancient piece of graffiti, attributed to a Roman soldier named Justin can be hiked to from Ramschied.
 A few minutes down the Wisperstrasse there are ruins of the medieval castles Burg Geroldstein and Burg Haneck.

 As early as 883, Ramschied was mentioned as belonging to the parish of Bleidenstadt (now part of Taunusstein).
 Before the Thirty Years' War Ramschied was divided into two separate villages; Oberramschied (Upper Ramschied) and Niederramschied (Lower Ramschied).
 Historical records also find the area referred to as Rumeschied (around 1195) and Oberrumscheit (in 1400).
 Around 1380, Ramschied was counted as part of the parish of Bärstadt.
 Church records show that each of the two villages had their own sets of nobles, resulting in the peasants paying higher taxes to the landlords.
 Such a crushing obligation on a relatively barren and infertile land resulted in bitter poverty.
 Records show that by 1200, Werner II of Bolanden, a Count of Katzenelnbogen, was receiving income from Ramschied.
 In 1400 and 1427, the lords of Gerolstein-Oberramscheid established manor courts for their fiefdom.
 Since 1404, Ramschied was included in enfeoffment to the Greiffenclau zu Volrads noble family of Nassau-Dillenburg.
 After the destruction of the Thirty Years' War in the 1600s, Ramschied was rebuilt on its present site.
 Since 31 December 1971, Ramschied is affiliated with the town of Bad Schwalbach.